keyboard_arrow_up

 Washers

-Flat, circular rings placed under the head of a bolt to serve as spacers, gaskets, or slip devices.
+Flat, circular rings that are placed under the head of a bolt to serve as spacers, gaskets, or friction reducers, ensuring proper sealing and alignment.

 More Gasket Information